24 Nov Prepare For Career Transitions Effectively

-“Some say the word career itself is dead—a throwback to a bygone era—as we move increasingly toward a project-based economy.
+Why do we need to prepare for career transitions?
+To answer this, let me quote Jenny Blake in Pivot: The Only Move That Matters Is Your Next One who says, “Some say the word career itself is dead—a throwback to a bygone era—as we move increasingly toward a project-based economy.
 Certainly, we can expect to experience significant changes every few years, much.
-Because our careers are so fundamentally tied to our livelihood and sense of confidence, meaning, and purpose, these transitions can be traumatic without a road map for traversing them.” – Jenny Blake in Pivot: The Only Move That Matters Is Your Next One
+Because our careers are so fundamentally tied to our livelihood and sense of confidence, meaning, and purpose, these transitions can be traumatic without a road map for traversing them.”

 Why will career transitions come up in our lives?

 As we live longer, and work longer, we can be expected to change not just jobs but our careers several times over the course of our lives.
-And between these changes from one career to another, there will be periods of transition – in-between spaces where we need to shift our personal and professional narratives.
+And between these changes from one career to another, we will need to prepare for career transitions – in-between spaces where we need to shift our personal and professional narratives.

 The future of work is one with different kinds of transitions.
 Each kind of transition has implications on how people view and shape their work, continuously re-skill and re-invent themselves, and the impact of this on them -psychologically, physically and intellectually.

 Much like the change in the setting, time period and scene between various acts of a play, when characters appear to have undergone internal shifts as well, when they reappear in a different act, our working lives will unfold as a series of acts in a longer play.
 Between these acts, we will have to go through a transition, prepare ourselves to think, feel and act different in different acts.
-And we will have to understand the process of career transition to move into each act with clarity and confidence about how we want to show up.
+And we will have to prepare for career transition to move into each act with clarity and confidence about how we want to show up.

-How can coaching prepare you for career transitions?
+How can coaching help you prepare for career transitions?